SeleenAhmad/Quantum-CRYPTO2/README.md

 This project uses a **synthetic / simulated dataset** for educational and analytical purposes.
 Results should not be interpreted as real-world financial advice.

----

-You’re building this the *right* way — step by step 👏